 There are several types of teeth bleaching that you can try.
-Many people in Albuquerque start by using whitening toothpaste at home.
+People typically start by using whitening toothpaste at home.
 This can help to brighten your teeth but is typically not enough to actually whiten them.
 We recommend toothpaste as part of an overall teeth whitening treatment but not by itself.
 After professional whitening, the toothpaste can help your teeth stay bright.

-Many people throughout the 87109 area try over the counter solutions like whitening trays or strips.
+Many people may try over the counter solutions like whitening trays or strips.
 These treatments work but not as well as professional solutions.
 As with most things, what you buy in the store is simply not as strong as what you can get from a medical professional.
 Additionally, store bought whitening trays are designed to fit everyone's teeth, not your teeth specifically.
 This means that they can become loose, and the solution can leak, leading to gum irritation.